 Yes.
 The main difference between witchcraft and wicca is that wicca is a religion and witchcraft is a practice which may or may not be coupled with spiritual beliefs.

 Witchcraft doesn’t require any specific spiritual beliefs.
-It isn’t centered around working with deities of any sort.
+It isn’t centered around working with deities of any sort if you don’t want it to be.
 It’s centered around working with universal principles and spirits to influence things and bring about a desired result.
 You can be a witch and be part of (almost) any religion.

 The confusion comes from people who use Wiccan/Witch interchangeably.
 It may be true for certain individuals that they are a witch and a wiccan, but it is not universally so.
 Wicca also provides a pretty good framework for practicing witchcraft, but it isn’t a requirement.

 Spellwork is real.
 Whether or not someone is effectual at spellwork depends very much on their knowledge and how well they have honed their abilities.
 By “abilities” I don’t mean anything outside the realm of what we are all capable of doing.
 This includes the ability to focus, the ability to connect with, channel and direct energy, and it also includes being in tune with psychic abilities, among other things.

 How does one become a witch?
 Is it from birth?
 Studying up on witch life?
 What is a witch’s love life like?

 Some people are born into families that practice witchcraft.
 How far back their lineage goes depends on the family, as most of the very old ways have not been carried on especially as Christianity was adopted by cultures.